Olga Bogatyrenko / Shutterstock.com

 Crowd petitions the Redskins name (miker / Shutterstock.com)

-1981 saw big changes at the Redskins.
+1981 saw big changes for the franchise.
 Joe Gibbs came in as head coach and he would go on to become the most successful Redskins coach in history, winning more games than any other coach in their history.
 Between 1981 and 1993 under Gibbs, the Redskins made the playoffs eight times, won four NFC championships and won three Super Bowls in 1982 (XVII), 1987 (XXII) and 1991 (XXVI).
+Since Gibbs left in 1993, the Redskins have failed to recapture the form they displayed during this period winning three division championships in 1999, 2012 and 2015 and making the occasional playoff appearance.

 Super Bowl Appearances

-1991 Super Bowl XXVI Washington Redskins 37 – Buffalo Bills 24
+1992 Super Bowl XXVI Washington Redskins 37 – Buffalo Bills 24

 Super Bowl XXVI was played at the Hubert H. Humphrey Metrodome in Minneapolis, Minnesota on January 26, 1992.
 The Redskins dominated the first three periods of the game and despite a late fightback by the Buffalo Bills, the Redskins ran out 37-24 winners.
 Watched by over 60,000 in the stadium the event was also watched by over 79 million TV viewers who also saw a halftime show featuring Gloria Estefan.

-1987 Super Bowl XXII Washington Redskins – Denver Broncos 10
+1988 Super Bowl XXII Washington Redskins – Denver Broncos 10

 Super Bowl XXII saw the Washington Redskins defeat the Denver Broncos by 42-10 to win their second ever Super Bowl.
 It was played at the Jack Murphy Stadium in San Diego, California, the first ever Super Bowl to be played in the city.
 The Broncos went 10-0 up in the first quarter but did not post a score after that with the Redskins scoring 42 unanswered points during the next three periods.
 Doug Williams, the Redskins’ quarterback was named as the Most Valuable Player and was the first ever African American starting quarterback to win the Super Bowl.

-1983 Super Bowl XVIII Washington Redskins 9 – Los Angeles Raiders 38
+1984 Super Bowl XVIII Washington Redskins 9 – Los Angeles Raiders 38

 Played on January 22, 1984 at Tampa Stadium in Tampa, Florida.
 Despite being pre-match favourites, the Redskins were soundly beaten by the then LA Raiders and led to the game to be known as ‘Black Sunday’.
 The game was watched by over 70,000 people in the stadium and over 77 million TV viewers who saw the famous “1984” TV commercial that introduced the world to the Apple Macintosh computer.

-1982 Super Bowl XVII Miami Dolphins 17 – Washington Redskins 27
+1983 Super Bowl XVII Miami Dolphins 17 – Washington Redskins 27

 Super Bowl XVII was played at the Rose Bowl in Pasadena, California on January 30, 1983.
 Going into the game as underdogs, it saw the Redskins defeat the Dolphins by 27-17.
 Over 81 million people saw the game on TV and were treated to a star performance by the Redskins running back John Riggins who was named the Most Valuable Player recording more total yards than the entire Miami Dolphins team.

-1972 Super Bowl VII Miami Dolphins 14 – Washington Redskins 7
+1973 Super Bowl VII Miami Dolphins 14 – Washington Redskins 7

 Super Bowl VII was played at the Los Angeles Memorial Coliseum in California and was watched by over 90,000 spectators and over 53 million TV viewers.
 Making their first ever Super Bowl appearance, the Redskins were dominated by the Miami Dolphins in what was to become the lowest scoring Super Bowl in history.